Webhooks in Schoox

 • The Webhook Endpoint will be triggered only for the selected endpoint events.
 Endpoint Events are mandatory.

-Endpoints are inactive by default.
-Activate each when your are ready to use them.
+• Endpoints are inactive by default.
+Activate each when you're ready to use it.

 Webhooks-08.png